Qumulo/qumulo-monitoring-dashboard/README.md

   docker-compose up -d
   ```

-* To make an HTTP `POST` call, use the following command.
+* To make an HTTP `POST` call, use the `curl` command.
+For example:

   ```bash
   curl -X POST http://admin:admin@<docker-host-ip>:9090/-/reload
   ```

 <a name="updating-grafana-configuration"></a>
-### Updating Grafana Configuration
+### Updating Your Grafana Configuration
-#### Dashboards
-Grafana dashboards can be updated from the UI.

-#### Alerts
-The built in grafana alerts must be updated by modifying their configuration files.
-New alerts can be created and updated from the UI.
+This section explains how to update the Grafana configuration for your system.
+To update the built-in Grafana alerts, you must modify their configuration files.
+To create new alerts, use the Grafana web UI.

+**Important:** Because the functionality of certain vendors' disks degrades before reaching 0% endurance, by default, the `low_disk_endurance` alert notifies when 20% endurance remains.

+For information about working with Grafana dashboards, see [Create a dashboard](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/#create-a-dashboard) in the Grafana documentation.

 While Grafana runs, it doesn't apply alert configuration changes automatically.
 To reload the configuration, you must do one of the following:

-* To stop and restart the container that Prometheus runs in, on your Docker host, run the following commands.
+* To stop and restart the container in which Grafana runs on your Docker host, run the following commands.

   **Note:** The `-d` flag runs the container in the background.